kushkota/probable-chainsaw/README.md

 * From the perspective of the Windows host, the Linux environment in WSL is still accessed using `localhost`, which is the default network lookback address (127.0.0.1).

+Using GUI apps invoking via WSL2

+## This change version control is coming from VS code Mac

+` python

+# adding a comment here from Windows path of executable

+`